- Session border controllers and media gateways for receiving call audio from your session border controllers (SBCs)

 Error Handling

-ASAPP uses HTTP status codes to communicate the success or failure of an API Call.
+ASAPP uses HTTP status codes to communicate the success or failure of an API Call.- 2XX HTTP status codes are for successful API calls.

 - 4XX and 5XX HTTP status codes are for errored API calls.